Dorm Sleeping 101: How to Sleep in a Dorm Room

 Keeping a consistent schedule is how your body learns to adapt.
 In college, your classes may be scheduled differently on a Monday and Wednesday than they are on a Tuesday and Thursday, but you should set a consistent schedule of going to sleep and waking up at the same time no matter what day it is, even on the weekends.
 This helps your body adjust and makes falling asleep and waking up easier.

-Our body clock and sleep/wake cycles are largely dependent on light sources.
+Our body clock and sleep/wake cycles, known as our circadian rhythm, are largely dependent on light sources.
 When we are exposed to light, our bodies are told it’s time to be awake.
 When we are in the dark, our bodies are signaled to produce melatonin and prepare for sleep.
 Take advantage of this knowledge and manipulate your light sources as necessary.
 If you need black out curtains to stay asleep during the night, you may want to compensate for the lack of morning sunlight with a wake-up light that will mimic the natural rising of the sun in your room and help you wake up.

 Unless you’re using a sleep app, it’s best to avoid using technologies including your television, computer, or phone late at night.
 Resist the social media scrolling urge and try reading a book or doing another relaxing activity that doesn’t require technology as the blue light will stimulate your body and make it more difficult to fall asleep.